Second-harmonic generation: From non-planar surfaces

-Second-harmonic light can also be generated from surfaces that are ‘locally’ planar, but may have inversion symmetry (centrosymmetric) on a larger scale.
-Specifically, recent theory has demonstrated that SHG from small spherical particles (micro- and nanometer scale) is allowed by proper treatment of Rayleigh scattering.
+Second-harmonic light can also be generated from surfaces that are "locally" planar, but may have inversion symmetry (centrosymmetric) on a larger scale.
+Specifically, recent theory has demonstrated that SHG from small spherical particles (micro- and nanometer scale) is allowed by proper treatment of Rayleigh scattering (scattering without a change in frequency from absorbed to emitted waves).
 At the surface of a small sphere, inversion symmetry is broken, allowing for SHG and other even order harmonics to occur.

 For a colloidal system of microparticles at relatively low concentrations, the total SH signal $I^\text{total}_{2\omega}$, is given by:

 where $E^{2\omega}_j$ is the SH electric field generated by the jth particle, and n the density of particles.
 The SH light generated from each particle is coherent, but adds incoherently to the SH light generated by others (as long as density is low enough).
 Thus, SH light is only generated from the interfaces of the spheres and their environment and is independent of particle-particle interactions.
 It has also been shown that the second-harmonic electric field $E(2\omega)$ scales with the radius of the particle cubed, a3.

 Besides spheres, other small particles like rods have been studied similarly by SHG.
 Both immobilized and colloidal systems of small particles can be investigated.
 Recent experiments using second-harmonic generation of non-planar systems include transport kinetics across living cell membranes and demonstrations of SHG in complex nanomaterials.